nopSolutions/nopCommerce-Docs/en/developer/tutorials/db-schema.md

 ![Customers info](_static/db-schema/customers-info.jpg)

-This diagram shows a set of tables for basic information about the user, indicating the direction of links.
+This diagram shows a set of tables that contain basic customer information.
+It also indicates the direction of links.

-We will not delve into the purpose of tables and fields, since their purpose can be easily read from the name
+We won't delve into the purpose of tables and fields, since their names are self-descriptive enough.

 ### Features (Customers info)

-* In the **Customer** table we have three fields, which in fact should contain links to external tables, but in practice they are not:
+* In the **Customer** table we have three fields which in fact should be defined as foreign keys but in practice, they are not:
     1. AffiliateId
     1. VendorId
     1. RegisteredInStoreId

-    This is done intentionally so as not to overload the system with unnecessary connections, since these fields are not used in every online store
+    This is done intentionally so as not to overload the system with unnecessary connections, since these fields are not used in every online store.

-* Not all user data is in this schema, some of the data is in the **GenericAttribute** table.
+* Some of the user data is stored in the **GenericAttribute** table.
 By default, in this table we store the following data:
   * First name
   * Last name
   * Gender